Dr Tom Moore, BA, MA, PhD, FSA

 Bibracte environs and agglomeration of Sources de l’Yonne (SDY) (France)

 Through survey and excavation this project has sought to understand the nature of the environs of the famous oppidum of Bibracte.
 The discovery of a massive, contemporary unenclosed complex at SDY close to Bibracte is demonstrating the more complex nature of the Late Iron Age oppidum, potentially indicating that it is an example of dispersed urbanism.
-The first phase of this collaborative project (funded by the Centre archéologique européen/British Academy in co-operation with a team from the Johannes Gutenberg Universitat, Mainz and Howard College, USA) is now complete with a second phase commencing in 2016.
+The first phase of this collaborative project (funded by the Centre archéologique européen/British Academy in co-operation with a team from the Johannes Gutenberg Universitat, Mainz and Howard College, USA) is now complete.
+A second phase (with Ralf Hoppadietz) is now examining the Gallo-Roman sanctuaries at the heart of the complex, attempting to determine if they overlie Late La Tene religious structures.

 The birth of a capital: Bagendon ‘oppidum’ and the Late Iron Age-Roman transition (UK)